schmoelder/diss/doc/02_fundamentals/02_model_formulation.md

 \frac{\partial c_i}{\partial t} + F \cdot \frac{\partial q_i}{\partial t} = -u \cdot \frac{\partial c_i}{\partial z},
 ```

+where:

+- $c_i$ is the concentration of component $i$ in the mobile phase,
-where $q_i$ is the solid phase concentration of component $i$, and $F = \left( 1 - \varepsilon \right) / \varepsilon$ is the phase ratio.
+- $q_i$ is the concentration in the stationary phase, and
+- $F = \frac{1 - \varepsilon}{\varepsilon}$ is the phase ratio.

-The solid phase concentration $q$ is related to the mobile phase concentration through the adsorption isotherm (see {numref}`isotherm_models`), with
+The relationship between $c$ and $q$ is defined by the adsorption isotherm (see {numref}`isotherm_models`):

 ```{math}
 0 = f_{ads} \left( c, q \right).
 ```

+(lumped_rate_model_without_pores)=
 ### Lumped rate model without pores

-While the rather ideal equilibrium model provides a powerful tool to understand important phenomena that take place during chromatographic separations, peak broadening effects and mass transfer limitations often play a significant role in in real systems.
+While the idealized equilibrium model is a useful tool for understanding chromatographic phenomena, it does not account for peak broadening effects or mass transfer limitations, which are critical in real systems.
+For instance, peak broadening may result from axial dispersion, diffusion, or slow adsorption kinetics.
-These effects are particularly important to consider for large molecules, such as proteins, since their molecular diffusion rates are inversely related to their size {cite}`Guiochon2006`.
+These effects are especially important for large molecules like proteins, whose diffusion rates are much slower than those of smaller molecules {cite}`Guiochon2006`.

-Thus, larger molecules tend to diffuse much more slowly than smaller ones.
-In lumped rate models, these effects are "lumped" into one or more kinetic parameters.
+In lumped rate models, these non-idealities are accounted for by "lumping" them into one or more kinetic parameters.

-To account for peak broadening effects, axial dispersion can be considered, analogous to the PFR.
+To account for peak broadening effects, axial dispersion is included, leading to the equilibrium-dispersive model (EDM):
-This leads to a formulation commonly known as the equilibrium-dispersive model (EDM):

 ```{math}
 :label: mass_balance_edm